How It Works

 Most news aggregators take a top-down, rigid approach to the news.
 They'll tell you "here is what the left says, here is what the right says, and here is what the center says."
 The problem with this format is that it treats entire political camps like a monolith, implying everyone inside them thinks exactly alike.

 We do things differently.
 Instead of imposing those partisan categories onto the news, we let the articles cluster naturally based on what they are actually reporting.
-We then summarize the Main Story and each unique Coverage Angle using the articles themselves.
+We then write a neutral Summary of the shared facts, plus each unique Coverage Angle, using the articles themselves.

 The result is a much more fluid, honest, and faithful reflection of the original reporting.
 You get to see exactly what various sources are focusing on, rather than what a rigid political label says they should be focusing on.